foundata/guidelines/licensing-how-to-apply.md

    Copyright: foundata GmbH <https://foundata.com>
    License: GPL-3.0-or-later
    ```
    Replace `GPL-3.0-or-later` with your [SPDX license identifier](https://spdx.org/licenses/) and all other information as needed.
 The `Files:` field expects a whitespace-separated list and can appear multiple times, see [the official documentation](https://www.debian.org/doc/packaging-manuals/copyright-format/1.0/#files-field) for more information on the syntax, e.g. on how to defined excludes.
+The `*` wildcard makes sure all existing files are properly licensed by default even without inline license comments or `.license` files.

 ### Multiple licenses<a id="machine-readable-file-multiple-licenses"></a>

 You can add additional stanzas when using multiple licenses and/or third party components in the same project.
-[SAP's OpenUI5 `.reuse/dep5` file](https://github.com/SAP/openui5/blob/master/.reuse/dep5) is a good real-world example on how to do so.
+[SAP's OpenUI5 `.reuse/dep5` file](https://github.com/SAP/openui5/blob/master/.reuse/dep5) is a good real-world example on how to do so with many third party libraries and good usage of `Comment:`.